umangsa/CarND-Traffic-Sign-classification/writeup_template.md

 The code for this step is contained in the 4th to 5th code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Following is the histogram of the training, validation and test data provided.

 ![alt text][image1]

+From the historgram, it is evident that the data is not uniformly distributed across the classes.
+This could lead the network to get trained or overfit towards the classes that has much higher representation.
+We should be able to address this in the data augmentation side.

+However, on the flip side, it also appears that the training, validation and test data are all having a similar distribution.
+So, for this set, we should not have to worry too much in this particular project.
+In an ideal world, we would still want to ensure a near equal distribution of data.

 ###Design and Test a Model Architecture